damianhakert/damianhakert.github.io/source/handbook/benefits/index.html.md

            for example for a team member that works for GitLab 50% of the time, the lump sum would be $10,000.
 1. Our [paid time off policy](https://about.gitlab.com/handbook/#paid-time-off)
+1. Our Sick Leave Policy
+    - Contributor's begin to accrue sick leave hours from the first day of work.
+    - Accrue .0346 per hour = 3.0 hours of sick leave per semi-monthly pay-period;
+    for a maximum of accrual and carrier over of 72 hours per year
+    - For details on San Francisco Sick Leave Ordinance http://sfgov.org/olse/sites/default/files/FileCenter/Documents/7401-69_PaidSickLeaveOrdinanceBlack1210v4.pdf
+    - For FAQ's between CA and SF Sick Leave Law http://sfgov.org/olse/sites/default/files/FileCenter/Documents/13606-FAQs%20on%20PSLO%20and%20CA%20PSL%2011_13_15%20Final3.pdf
 1. There are [incentives](https://about.gitlab.com/handbook/#incentives) available.

 ## Specific to employees based in the Netherlands <a name="nl-specific-benefits"></a>